FALCON: False-Negative Aware Learning of Contrastive Negatives in Vision-Language Alignment: Experiments

-\paragraph{Comparison on relative wall clock time} Figure~\ref{fig:combined_pg} presents the performance of FALCON and baselines against relative wall clock time, where 1C denotes the total time required for ALBEF to converge.
+Table~\ref{table:supple-overall-baseline} demonstrates that FALCON achieves significantly better performance compared to heuristic negative mining methods.
+Notably, hard negative sampling approaches that do not explicitly address false negatives (GRIT-VLP, DiHT) suffer from degraded performance, as false negatives introduce conflicting supervision signals.
+Meanwhile, methods that attempt to mitigate false negatives by leveraging pretrained models (MAFA, SRCL) also face inherent limitations.
+We believe that these approaches, which rely on fixed similarity thresholds or static filters derived from pretrained representations, are insufficient to capture the dynamic nature of optimal similarity throughout training (see Appendix~\ref{appd:datacomp}).
+In contrast, Figure~\ref{hard_negative_quantile_scheduling} shows that FALCON adaptively adjusts its strategy to reflect the temporally evolving optimal similarity range, enabling more effective hard negative selection.
+Early in training, FALCON predominantly samples high-quantile negatives to construct challenging mini-batches that accelerate representation learning.
+As the embedding space gradually matures, the likelihood of encountering false negatives within the search space increases.
+Consequently, FALCON adaptively lowers its target quantile to mitigate the adverse impact of these false negatives.
+This adaptive behavior enables FALCON to consistently outperform baseline methods across all stages of training (visualized in Appendix~\ref{appd:compare_epoch}). \paragraph{Comparison on relative wall clock time} Figure~\ref{fig:combined_pg} presents the performance of FALCON and baselines against relative wall clock time, where 1C denotes the total time required for ALBEF to converge.
 ALBEF incurs the highest per-epoch training time due to its reliance on a momentum model for generating soft labels, whereas the other methods utilize computationally efficient soft pseudo targets.
 Although FALCON is architecturally optimized to minimize computational overhead, it requires additional forward passes and updates for the scheduler network, leading to a moderately higher per-epoch cost compared to MAFA and GRIT-VLP.
 Nevertheless, FALCON achieves better performance relative to wall clock time, highlighting the effectiveness and importance of dynamically balancing the trade-off between hard and false negatives during vision-language pretraining.